Dylan-Liew/Definitely-Not-Java/docs/02-type.md

     - `double` (64 bits)

 ## Subtyping
-- Defines relationship between types where one type can substitute another
+- Defines relationship between types where one type can substitute another, T <: S
+    - A piece of code written for variables of type S can also be used on variables of type T
+    - S is a supertype of T
 - Properties:
     - Reflexive: S <: S
     - Transitive: If S <: T and T <: U, then S <: U